DanielChappuis/reactphysics3d/examples/common/glfw/README.md

 ## Introduction

-GLFW is a free, Open Source, portable library for OpenGL and OpenGL ES application development.
+GLFW is a free, Open Source, multi-platform library for OpenGL and OpenGL ES application development.
 It provides a simple, platform-independent API for creating windows and contexts, reading input, handling events, etc.

-Version 3.0.3 adds fixes for a number of bugs that together affect all supported platforms, most notably MinGW compilation issues and cursor mode issues on OS X.
-As this is a patch release, there are no API changes.
+Version 3.1 adds improved documentation, support for custom system cursors, file drop events, main thread wake-up, window frame size retrieval, floating windows, character input with modifier keys, single buffered windows, build improvements and fixes for a large number of bugs.

 If you are new to GLFW, you may find the
 [introductory tutorial](http://www.glfw.org/docs/latest/quick.html) for GLFW